WHAT IS SEO AND HOW CAN IT HELP MY BUSINESS?

 How many search queries does Google process in a second?
 40,000.

 So, while you were reading that first sentence, the search engine received 120,000 queries, encompassing all sorts of questions.
 “How to pull off floral pants,” “best diet for CrossFit,” “bake shops near me,” and much, much more.

 The sheer volume of people who look for things on the internet is what encourages businesspeople to invest in search engine optimization (SEO).
 SEO makes it easy for potential customers to see you online.
 And if people can find you, they’re more likely to buy from you.

-SEO campaigns in Connecticut are long, involved processes, but the results— and we can attest to this—really spell the difference between surviving and thriving as a business.
+SEO campaigns are very involved processes, but the results— and we can attest to this—really spell the difference between surviving and thriving as a business.
 Understand what it is, how it works, and how you can make the most of it to reap the benefits of search engine optimization.

 Here's a brief video of how Organic SEO works